Don't Starve Walkthrough → Cyclops deer (Deerclops)

 Therefore, if you don't want to completely destroy the base, attract the Stag Cyclops to you or set it on a monster.
 Another option is to forget about the base, the loot is in the chests, and simply run away without getting into trouble (editor's note: but it's best not to do this).

-How to kill him?
+How to kill?

 The Cyclops-Stag can be killed with a tactic of 1-2 spear strikes and retreating to the side.
 Try to do this to avoid getting hit by the freeze attack.
 Due to its high health bar, it will take a while for the boss to collapse (even if you're playing as Wolfgang), and keep in mind that your character's sanity will decrease as you progress.
 It's best to bring extra armor, as the Stag can kill you with two precise hits.